bchavezgd/task-runners-talk/readme.md

 ### Finding and Installing Plugins

 You can goto either Gruntjs.com, or Gulpjs.com and search their plugins.
-I’ve been able to find most of them on Github as well. for sass i want to use the faster Node based LibSASS plugin. a quick search for "grunt node sass" returns grunt-sass and the counter part is gulp-sass. so next i want to find an autoprefixer, and a way to watch the files for changes.
+I’ve been able to find most of them on Github as well.
+For sass I want to use the faster Node based LibSASS plugin. a quick search for "grunt node sass" returns grunt-sass and the counter part is gulp-sass.
+So next I want to find an autoprefixer, and a way to watch the files for changes.

 Searching turns up postcss and a watch plugins that are available for both Grunt and Gulp.